AASJournals/Tutorials/Repositories/UsingRepositories.md

 #### Astronomy Specific Repositories
 The following astronomy archives offer data preservation platforms that mint DOIs for specific categories of data.
 They may or may not be available for your particular project:
-- Canadian Advanced Network for Astronomical Research (CANFAR); http://www.canfar.net/about/; Contact.
+- Canadian Advanced Network for Astronomical Research (CANFAR); http://www.canfar.net/en/docs/digital_object_identifiers/

 #### Generic Repositories
 There are a number of open "generic" data repositories that serve all fields from communities around the world: